Rajasekhar22/M2_Motor_Control_Using_Temperature/1_Requirements/README.md

   * Referred many e-sources for coding part.

 ##  Key feautures
-  * Intimates while change in motor with respect to temperature.
+  * Measuring the temperature, and csn control two motors.

 # The 4W's and a H

 ## WHAT
-  * It is the controlling of two motors based on temperature.
+  * It is the controlling of two motors and monitoring of temperature.
 ## WHY
-  * The main objective of this project is to control the motor's based on their respective temperature.
+  * The main objective of this project is to control the motor's and monitor temperature.
 ## WHO
   * Industries who require continuos operation of motors/load based components to get their profits.
 ## WHERE